 There isn’t room here to tell you about the days that followed, where I dressed for a funeral everyday to mourn the victims of state violence, with their names written on my suit.
 There isn’t room here to tell you about how my friends and I spent a year at the doors of the Pasadena Police Station in prayer to protest the police-involved death of one of my neighbors.
 Another time.

-But I can confidently say that I know that some people’s minds have been changed because I said yes to an unusual idea—an idea that I hesitantly say may have come from God.
+But I can confidently say that I know that some people’s minds have been changed because I said yes to an unusual idea—an idea that I hesitantly say may have come from beyond me.
 I know this because I have received messages and comments online to that affect.
 I’ve had people come up to me after speaking at some art show or performance or after a presentation in their classroom.
-I’ve preached and seen people walk down to the altar to repent of their complicity in our country’s systemic racial oppression.
+I’ve spoken at churches and seen people walk down the aisle to confess that they see they’ve been complicit in white supremacy.
 I’m as confounded as I am honored to have been witness to these things, and to have participated in them.

 How do I know when it’s time?
 When the unaffected are comfortable while the affected grieve.
 When people settle into their post-racial illusions because they haven’t seen “Unarmed Black Man Dies In Police Custody” lately.
 When people forget that I can’t actually leave my burden in the car, it is time to remind them that racism hasn’t gone anywhere and I can feel it almost everywhere.

 I’ve seen a glimpse of what can happen when we refuse to let the news cycle tell us when to care—what happens when we say “I must involve my actual body in the fight against oppression” I’ve seen what happens when someone gets the desire to bear witness to justice.
 And I am never going back to my life as it was before.